Joseph Alioto: Mayoralty

 Alioto signed on as campaign finance chairman for the mayoral candidacy of California State Senator J. Eugene McAteer in the 1967 San Francisco mayoral election.
 When McAteer collapsed and died while playing a game of handball, Alioto entered the race.
-John Shelley, the incumbent, bowed out, allegedly because of poor health but probably because Alioto was more pro-development than Shelley; additionally, Shelley was expected to lose a re-match against his 1963 opponent, Republican Harold Dobbs.
+John Shelley, the incumbent, bowed out, allegedly because of poor health but possibly because Alioto was more pro-development than Shelley; additionally, Shelley was expected to lose a re-match against his 1963 opponent, Republican Harold Dobbs.
 Alioto defeated Dobbs, 44.2%-37.8%, in an 18-candidate field.
-He would be reelected in 1971.
+He was reelected in 1971.

 Alioto delivered the speech nominating Hubert Humphrey at the 1968 Democratic National Convention.
 There were rumors that Humphrey would select Alioto as his running mate, but Humphrey selected Edmund Muskie.

-An article in the September 23, 1969, issue of Look magazine claimed that Alioto had business and personal ties to six leaders of the "La Cosa Nostra," including Jimmy "The Weasel" Fratianno and Frank Bompensiero, both of whom were FBI informants.
-Alioto sued Look for over $12 million, claiming that he didn't know any of the men named in the article and had never had dealings with them.
+An article in the September 23, 1969, issue of Look magazine claimed that Alioto had business and personal ties to six leaders of "La Cosa Nostra", including Jimmy "The Weasel" Fratianno and Frank Bompensiero, both of whom were FBI informants.
+Alioto sued Look for over $12 million, claiming that he did not know any of the men named in the article and had never had dealings with them.

-The case was fraught with complications and took nearly eight years to resolve; the FBI was unwilling to corroborate facts they knew to be true because they were fearful of giving up their informants, and the courts were struggling to apply the standard of "actual malice" on statements that appeared to be false.
+The case was fraught with complications and took nearly eight years to resolve; the FBI was unwilling to corroborate facts they knew to be true because they were fearful of giving away their informants, and the courts were struggling to apply the standard of "actual malice" on statements that appeared to be false.
 After the first three rounds all resulted in a hung jury, Alioto was ultimately awarded a $350,000 judgment.
 This judgment was based on just one claim, a story about a series of meetings at the Nut Tree Restaurant in Vacaville, California that appeared to have been fabricated by the magazine's source.
-The magazine knew they could not verify this part of the story but published it anyway, leading the court to determine that claims were made "with reckless disregard for their truth."
+The magazine knew they could not verify this part of the story but published it anyway, leading the court to determine that claims were made "with reckless disregard for their truth".

-Alioto would maintain that he did not know the mafia figures listed and that the article was planted by political opponents looking to injure his career.
+Alioto maintained that he did not know the mafia figures listed and that the article was planted by political opponents looking to injure his career.
 FBI documents later acquired by the San Diego Union demonstrated that Alioto was indeed connected to the underworld and had lied repeatedly under oath, but Alioto won his appeals in court and was never charged with perjury.